taivastiuku/derpibooru-explorer/README.rst

 Changelog
 ---------
+v1.1.4  - Add to queue button toggles item in queue instead of adding

 v1.1.3  - Bugfix for keyboard faving

 v1.1.2  - Removes 'Q' from small thumbnails, short filenames for download links.